RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

 #### BACKEND:

+On top of all of the additions from our previous three iterations:

 - SQLite3 Database
     - Everything starts in memory.
     - Objects are mirrored onto the database by looking at the object and using its properties as "columns".